froatsnook/bardcode/README.md

 ```

 * `g` is a Canvas' 2-D graphics context or the output format.
 The only supported non-canvas output format is `"svg"`.
-* `barcodeText` is a string.
+* `barcodeText` is a string or an array (in case you want to include command characters like "FNC 1").
 Allowed characters depend on the chosen symbology.
+You generally don't need to include start, end, or check characters.
 * `options` is an optional object with the following properties:
     * `options.type` Barcode type.
 Defaults to Code 128.
-Other valid options are "Codabar", "Code 39", "EAN-8", "EAN-13", "FIM", "ITF" (interleaved 2 of 5), and "UPC-A".
+Other valid options are "GS1 128", "Codabar", "Code 39", "EAN-8", "EAN-13", "FIM", "ITF" (interleaved 2 of 5), and "UPC-A".
     * `options.hasChecksum` If true, the barcode already has a checksum (which will be validated); if false, calculate and add a checksum.
 Defaults to false. **Currently works only for EAN-type barcodes (EAN-8, EAN-13, UPC-A).**
     * `options.x` Where to draw barcode.
 Defaults to 0.
     * `options.y` Where to draw the barcode.
 Defaults to 0.